 Successful South Park Alpine Restoration Project Part I. Photo Misi Ballard.

-Thanks to all of you that helped make Part I of our South Park Alpine Restoration Project such a great success!
+Thanks to all of you that helped make Part I and Part II of our South Park Alpine Restoration Project such a great success!

 In mid-August, with the help of many volunteers and the USFS South Park Ranger District, we succeeded in restoring areas in the headwaters of North Tarryall Creek and Beaver Creek that were negatively impacted by illegal motorized activity.

 In September, in the beautiful high country along Beaver Creek, we will built a single track trail that joined a larger network of existing trails, eventually connecting Fairplay to Breckenridge for non-motorized travel.